hackscholar/save-our-foods/README.md

   }
   ```
 - **Response:** `201` with `{ "user": { "id": "...", "email": "...", "name": "...", ... } }`
   - `phone` must be supplied in international [E.164 format](https://www.twilio.com/docs/glossary/what-e164) (leading `+` and digits only).
-Omit the field if you don’t want to collect a phone number yet.
+Omit the field if you do not want to collect a phone number yet.

 ### Login